pjekel/cbtree/documentation/FileStore.md

 The primary selection criteria are:

 1. What application environment does your server support?
 PHP, CGI or both.
-2. Is a complete store load required by you application?
+2. Is a complete (initial) store load required by you application?
-3. The size of the file system
+3. The size of the file system you want to expose.

 If your server only support PHP or CGI but not both the choice is simple.
 If, on the other hand, both are supported and your application requires a full store load, that is, load all available information up-front like with the FileStoreModel that has strict parent-child relationship enabled, than the last question will determine the final outcome.
-If you operate on a large file system with 5000+ files it is highly recommended you use the ANSI-C CGI implementation.
+If you operate on a large file system with 1000+ files it is highly recommended you use the ANSI-C CGI implementation.

-Please keep in mind that most scripting languages such as PHP are implemented as an interpreter and therefore slower than any native compiled code like the ANSI-C CGI application.
+Most scripting languages such as PHP are implemented as an interpreter and therefore slower than any native compiled code like the ANSI-C CGI application.
+As an example, when loading the entire store running both the browser application and the PHP server side aplication on the same 4 core 2.4 Mhz AMD processor with a file system of 21,000 files takes about 14 seconds to load the store and render the tree.

-As an example, running both the browser application and the PHP server side aplication on the same 4 core 2.4 Mhz AMD processor with a file system of 21,000 files takes about 12 seconds to completely render the tree.
-Running the exact same browser application but with the CGI application takes only 3-4 seconds.
+Running the exact same browser application on the same platform but with the CGI application takes only 3-4 seconds.

-If your application does not require a full store load and none of the directories served by the server side application has thousands of file entries you probably won't notice much of a difference as only a relatively small amounts of processing power is required for each request by the server.
+If your application does ***NOT*** require a full store load (lazy loading is sufficient) and none of the directories served by the
+Server Side Application has hundreds of file entries you probably won't notice much of a difference as only a relatively small amounts of processing power is required to serve each client request.

 #### cbtreeFileStore.php ####

-If you are going to use the PHP implementation, your HTTP server must provide PHP support and have the PHP JSON feature set enabled.
+If you are planning on using the PHP implementation, your HTTP server must provide PHP support and have the PHP JSON feature set enabled.
 The actual location of the server application on your back-end server is irrelevant as long as it can be access using a formal URL.
-See the uasge of the store property *baseURL* for more details.
+See the usage of the store property *baseURL* and the environment variable CBTREE_BASEPATH for more details.

 #### cbtreeFileStore.cgi ####